JCB (song): Composition and lyrics

 "JCB" is a folk-pop song reminiscence of Concannon's childhood and reflects on the anguish he received because of his dyslexia.
 It is sung from the point of view of a young boy whose father picks him up from school in a JCB digger.
 The boy, sitting on a toolbox, and his father drive down a bypass, holding up traffic and laughing.
 Due to the personal empowerment the vehicle gives the boy, he imagines his father as famous figures such as B. A. Baracus and Bruce Lee and himself as a Tyrannosaurus rex, seeking vengeance on the bullies at his school.

 The track is written in the key of D major and is set in common time (4/4), following a tempo of 104 beats per minute.
 One of the lines featured in "JCB", "Don't forget your shovel if you want to go to work", is a reference to the song "Don't Forget Your Shovel" by Irish singer-songwriter Christie Hennessy, who gave permission for the band to use the lyric.
 Parker describes "JCB" as a "heartfelt, family-oriented song", while Concannon states that it "taps into lots of deep emotions".
-In a 2015 Twitter comment, Concannon confirmed that the bypass mentioned in the song is the A46 motorway, which services Leamington Spa, where the band formed.
+In a 2015 Twitter comment, Concannon confirmed that the bypass mentioned in the song is the A46 road, which services Leamington Spa, where the band formed.